 What operating systems do smart TVs use?

-As we have already established that a smart TV is pretty much a computer, it shouldn’t be difficult to understand that they run an operating system.
+As we have already established that a smart television is pretty much a computer, it shouldn’t be difficult to understand that they run an operating system.
 The operating system in use differs from one brand to another, but the capabilities are the same/similar.
 There are three major operating systems in use by smart TV brands.

 Android TV is the most widely used operating system for these new, advanced television sets, and it is deployed by brands like Sony, Sharp, Toshiba, and TLC.
 Note that Android TV is set to be replaced with Google TV.
 Samsung TVs use Tizen OS, which Samsung has successfully pulled back from the brink of extinction and put to good use.
 LG uses WebOS, another operating system from the past that has found a new lease of life in the world of smart television.